8 Signs Your Vehicle Suspension System Needs Attention

 4. Dipping or Nose-Diving When Stopping

-When stepping on the brakes causes your vehicle to lurch forward or downward further than normal, this could mean that your shocks or struts are worn out and need immediate replacement.
+When stepping on the brakes causes your vehicle to lurch forward or dip downward more than usual, it’s a sign that your vehicle suspension system components, such as shocks or struts, are worn out and need immediate replacement.

 5. Oily Shocks or Fluid Leaking